OFAslan/OFAslan/README.md

 ### Hello there 👋

-I am Oguzhan Furkan ASLAN from Turkey.
+I am Oguzhan Furkan ASLAN.
 I am a data analyst who is always eager to learn new things.
 I have experience in data-driven solutions in different projects, i share some of them on my github and tableau public accounts.

-As a Data Analyst, i'm able to transform raw data into meaningful insight using SQL, Python (with wellknown libraries NumPy, Pandas, SciPy, Seaborn, and Matplotlib), Tableau, and other different tools for various platforms in Agile project environment.
+As a Data Analyst, i'm able to scrap and transform raw data into meaningful insight using Python (with wellknown libraries NumPy, Pandas, SciPy, Seaborn, and Matplotlib), SQL, Tableau, and other different tools for various platforms in Agile project environment.

 <br/>